hfarruda/doces/README.md

 - `number_of_iterations` - number of iterations the model runs for;
 - `phi` - a float number which controls the receiving filter;
+- `mu` - a float number that controls the innovation parameter.
+If mu = 0, there is no innovation and if mu = 1, all the posts are new and the feed posts are never re-posted;
-- `posting_filter` - an integer from 0 to 5 to set which function filters posting activity, according to the below specification.;
+- `posting_filter` - an integer from 0 to 5 to set which function filters posting activity, according to the below specification;
-- `receiving_filter` - an integer from 0 to 5 to set which function filters how posts are received, according to the below specification.;
+- `receiving_filter` - an integer from 0 to 5 to set which function filters how posts are received, according to the below specification;
 - `b` - an array of floats corresponding to the initial opinions of agents;
+- `feed_size` - an integer to set the size of the feed.
+The default value is 5;
 - `rewire` - boolean to allow rewiring in each iteration or not;
+- `cascade_stats_output_file` - String representing the output file path for cascade statistics.
+The default value is None;
 - `min_opinion` - float corresponding to the minimum opinion value agents can have;
 - `max_opinion` - float corresponding to the maximum opinion value agents can have;
 - `delta` - float corresponding to the increment (or decrement) applied to opinions in each iteration;